DLR-RM/SingleViewReconstruction/README.md

 1. The SUNCG house.json file is converted with the SUNCGToolBox in a house.obj and camerapositions file, for more information: [SUNCG](SUNCG)
 2. Then, these two files are used to generate the TSDF voxelgrids, for more information: [SDFGen](SDFGen)
 3. The voxelgrid is used to calculate the loss weights via the [LossCalculatorTSDF](LossCalculatorTSDF)
-4. They are used to first the train an autoencoder and then compress the 512³ voxelgrids down to a size of 32³x64, which we called encoded.
-See [LearnedEncoding](LearnedEncoding).
+4. They are used to first the train an autoencoder and then compress the 512³ voxelgrids down to a size of 32³x64, which we call encoded.
+See [CompressionAutoEncoder](CompressionAutoEncoder).
 5. Now only the color & normal images are missing, for that we use [BlenderProc](https://github.com/DLR-RM/BlenderProc) with the config file defined in [here](BlenderProc).

 These are then combined with this [script](SingleViewReconstruction/generate_tf_records.py) to several tf records, which are then used to train our SingleViewReconstruction network.